sjarosz/pseudo-identity-service/README.md

 ## Project Overview
 This project provides a Flask-based API that serves identity data from a JSON file.
 The application can be deployed either as a standalone Docker service or as a Kubernetes-managed service.
 Ideal for testing passthrough authentication and OpenICF connector operations for provisioning and reconciliation.

+The sample data in data.json, can be modified and the schema can as well.
+The sample is just a getting started schema and data.
+The only requirement for the schema, is that the users are in the collection of 'users' and that each user has an 'id' attribute.

 ## File Descriptions

 - **app.py**: Flask application that serves various endpoints for retrieving and managing data.